-Installing a stove
+Installing a Stove

 You can also watch our video of a typical stove installation to see what's involved, and hear from stove owners about what they wish they had known before they bought a stove and had it installed.

-Access to this page will also unlock our stove buying page, with insider tips from stove owners on what features are worth looking out for, and our stoves costs page, which includes a calculation to help you work out whether a stove will save you money.
+Access to this page will also unlock our stove buying page, with insider tips from stove owners on what features are worth looking out for, and our stoves costs page, which includes a stove costs tool to help you work out whether a stove will save you money.

 Which? members can log in to read our advice below.

 Not yet a member?
 You can sign up with a £1 trial subscription to Which?.
-You will also get access to our expert stove buying advice, which includes insider tips from stove owners, plus our information on stove costs - this includes a calculation to help you work out whether a stove will save you money on energy.
+You will also get access to our expert stove buying advice, which includes insider tips from stove owners, plus our information on stove costs - this includes a costs tool to help you work out whether a stove will save you money on energy.